FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/docs/design.md

 <a name="handle_save_action"/>
 ### Handling Of Save Action

-When a save action happens either due to user pressing the `Save` button or when a bookmark is inserted the `TemplateEditor:handleSave` method is called.
+When user executes a save action by either pressing the `Save` button or when a user inserts a bookmark, the `TemplateEditor:handleSave` method is called.
 The following sequence of action happens.

 - The header values are collected